DanielHou315/n8n_Pyvenv_Manager/README.md

 NOTE: some shell does not have the "source" or "deactivate" command.
 All commands in manage.py and in the examples here are run with #!/bin/bash.
 Check documentaiton for your shell for how to activate python virtual environments.

 # Future Plans
+1. Enable duplicate checks.
+Right now, it is up to you to make sure no two scripts have the same directory name.
-1. Enable adding arguments to the end of scripts.
+2. Enable adding arguments to the end of scripts.
 Right now, a workaround is to save the arguments in a json file and let another script read that json file to get the parameters.
-2. autoremove command to remove unused virtual environments
+3. autoremove command to remove unused virtual environments